munHunger/blog/urara/blog/knative/+page.svelte.md

 I was planning on writing this a while ago, but I got into some issues with upgrading my k8s cluster to support a specific version of knative with auto TLS support.
 And as it was my third time bricking my k8s cluster during the upgrade I started looking elsewhere as there has to be some k8s installer with sensible defaults.
-That search led me to my new favourite piece of software, namely [microk8s](https://microk8s.io/).
+That search led me to my new favorite piece of software, namely [microk8s](https://microk8s.io/).

 It might not be for production, but for my home setup it is amazing.
 Dead simple to install, and it has a pretty decent plugin support (knative among others), so you can quickly spin up a node with some cool k8s controllers and get going within an hour!